 If time allows, you are free to explore the town today.
 There are many activities in Entebbe that are easily organized through the reception of your guesthouse, for example a visit to the Botanical gardens or the Ugandan Wildlife Education Centre (UWEC).
-Please note, all activities and extra transportation today are at your own cost.
+Please note, all activities and extra transportation for today are at your own cost.

-Day 2: Kibale Forest
+Day 2: Kibale Forest via Fort Portal

 Your journey to Kibale Forest is incredibly scenic, taking you through tea plantations, lively village markets and over rolling hills of lush green countryside that is so characteristic of western Uganda.

 Kibale Forest National Park itself is an extensive tract of dense tropical rainforest located just south of the town Fort Portal.
 The various ecosystems in this space are reputed to harbor the highest density of primates in all of Africa.
-The rare red colobus monkey as well as the black-and-white colobus are just some of the primates you may encounter on your forest walks here.
+The rare red colobus monkey as well as the black and white colobus are just some of the primates you may encounter on your forest walks here.
 The highlight of a trip to Kibale Forest is of course to spend some time observing the wonderfully entertaining chimpanzees.

-Day 3: Chimpanzee Trekking
+Day 3: Chimpanzee Tracking & Swamp Walk

 No other animal reminds us so much of ourselves as the chimpanzee.
 Besides many common features and mannerisms, chimpanzees also share 98% of our human DNA, making them our closest living relatives.
 It is not so surprising then that we find the habits and biology of these primates so fascinating to study.

-While chimpanzees can be found in 21 countries throughout Africa, they are most easily sighted in Uganda due to the high concentration of the species here.
+While Chimpanzees can be found in 21 countries throughout Africa, they are most easily sighted in Uganda due to the high concentration of the species here.
 On a Chimpanzee Tracking experience in Kibale Forest you will have the opportunity to follow an experienced guide into the forest to observe these fascinating creatures at a close range.
 Watching them interact with each other and go about their daily routine of grooming, playing and foraging is an incredible experience.